How stickiness can speed up diffusion in confined systems: Dispersion in highly undulated channels ( ) - Proof of Eq. (20)

 where we used the notation $\tilde{f}_b = f_b / P_{b, 0}^{st}$ and $\tilde{f}_s = f_s / P_{b, 0}^{st}$.
 At leading order in the limit $a\to\infty$, we find

 Solving these equations leads to:

 where the functions $A^C$ and $A^P$ depend only on $\tilde{r}$.
 The first line of the above expression is the solution in the central region which respects periodic boundary conditions.
 The second one corresponds to the peripheral region and satisfies the boundary condition given in (\ref{kubo_wide_limit0}).
 The latter gives a contribution in the expression of the long-time dispersion at leading order in $1/a$.
-Inserting the solution for $f$ into
+Inserting the solution for $f$ into the general expression of $D_e$ yields